alfantasy/ifsinstaller/README.md

 # IFSInstaller.
 EN. ***Installer program PE***
 | Universal software installer.
-It is developed on Batch and assumes its launch on Windows operating systems.
+It is developed on Python and assumes its launch on Windows operating systems.

 This script helps to quickly install the necessary programs, and even immediately, software packages, creating certain software packages.